Drug Rehab at Cassiobury Court

 What's the difference between inpatient and outpatient drug rehab?

 Inpatient and outpatient rehab describe the two broad categories of drug addiction treatment.
 Inpatient treatment is far more intensive than outpatient treatment.
 Outpatient treatment is part-time treatment, and you will return home following the completion of these sessions.
 This is not so with inpatient rehab.
 Inpatient drug rehab means you will be completely uplifted from your drug 'using' environment whilst you undergo treatment.
 Here, you will receive effective detox and therapy treatment in a safely controlled environment that's free from 'bad influences' you are normally exposed to at home.

-For more information on the treatment methods in our drug rehabilitation programmes, visit our TREATMENTS page.
+For more information on the treatment methods in our drug rehab programmes, visit our TREATMENTS page.